Nico Hoerner Player Props: Cubs vs. White Sox

 Nico Hoerner At The Plate

-- Among qualified hitters in MLB play, he ranks 34th in batting average, 77th in on-base percentage, and 114th in slugging.
+- He ranks 31st in batting average, 68th in on base percentage, and 110th in slugging among the qualifying hitters in baseball.

+- He has homered in seven games this year (7.6%), leaving the park in 1.7% of his chances at the plate.

-- Hoerner has an RBI in 31 of 91 games this year, with multiple RBI in 15 of them.
-He has also driven in three or more of his team's runs in five contests.
+- In 34.8% of his games this season, Hoerner has had at least one RBI.
+He's picked up more than one in 16.3% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.